 How is a septoplasty performed?

 Septoplasty or nose septum surgery can be performed under both local and general anaesthetic.
 In most septoplasty surgery, the procedure is carried out as a closed procedure which means all incisions are made within the nose to expose the underlying cartilage and bone with no visible incisions on the nasal skin.
 In complex septoplasty cases, an open procedure is often required to fully visualise the septum making it easier to see where the septum deviates.
 The surgeon will next remove the part of the septum which is causing the issue and reattach it in the correct position using fine stitches.
 After the bone is securely anchored to reinforce the cartilaginous part of the septum, the nose will be closed with dissolvable stitches.
 The procedure takes approximately 60 to 90 minutes to perform.
 Once the septoplasty procedure is complete, your surgeon may insert internal splints to maintain the shape of the septum during the recovery period.
 Many patients ask us if they can get a nose job with a deviated septum.
 This will depend on the severity of your breathing difficulty symptoms as well as the extent of correction required.
 The surgeon will need to assess you to determine if rhinoplasty can be performed without compromising your breathing difficulty even further.
-In most cases, septorhinoplasty is the ideal procedure to address a deviated septum with septal correction and to improve the cosmetic appearance of the news with a rhinoplasty.
+In most cases, septorhinoplasty is the ideal procedure to address a deviated septum with septal correction and to improve the cosmetic appearance of the nose with rhinoplasty.

 How does a septoplasty differ from a rhinoplasty?